renepacios/DotNet.Rene.Utils/README.md

 Is a small library that complements .NET with useful helpers clases.
 I wrote  a version of Rene.Utils with VB.NET (follies of youth) for .NET 2, 3.5,.. and mantein this version over the years. <b>This is a new project build from scratch and maintained in my freetime</b>

 #### Important:
-I use this project to practice, tecnicts of testing, CI/CD, manage a open source project and so on.
+I use this project to practice, techniques of testing, CI/CD, manage a open source project and so on.
 For this reason new features in library could take time to be avaliable in main branch.
 I have while write test, docs ...
 You can get pre-relase version from nuget or alpha branch.

 ## .NET Framework suport